What are the relevant government entities relating to immigration in your jurisdiction?

 What are the maximum periods of stay for individuals on an employment based visa / work permit?

 Each visa category has its own maximum period of stay.
 The maximum period for H-1B visas is six years (the initial three years plus a three-year extension).
-However, H-1B visa holders with an approved immigrant petition, and those who are awaiting a visa to become available, can continue to extend their status.
+However, H-1B visa holders with a long pending or approved immigrant petition, including those who are awaiting an immigrant visa to become available, may be eligible to extend their status.
 It is not unusual for foreign nationals in heavily backlogged categories and countries to extend successively for a decade or more.

 L-1A Intracompany Managers are allowed a maximum stay of seven years; L-1B Intracompany Specialized Knowledge employees are allowed a maximum stay of five years.